-RAMJO Recommendation 3 - Environmental Flows
+RAMJO Recommendation 3 - Environmental and Cultural Flows

-- 3a) RAMJO recommends that the suite of measures including stakeholder communication, spill event efficiencies, dilution flow reviews, loss reduction mechanisms, and optimising the delivery of water requirements be pursued to increase the current availability of water, and recognise unrealised gains as it relates to water availability. - 3b) RAMJO further recommends that the recommendations related to improving reporting and communications by all regulatory bodies including Murray Darling Basin Authority, Commonwealth Environmental Water Holder, Department of Agriculture and Water Resources and Basin States from the 2019 'Basin Plan Monitoring, Evaluation and Reporting Capability Assessment' should be implemented.
+- 3a) RAMJO recommends that the suite of measures including stakeholder communication, spill event efficiencies, dilution flow reviews, loss reduction mechanisms, and optimising the delivery of water requirements be pursued to increase the current availability of water, and recognise unrealised gains as it relates to water availability. - 3b) RAMJO further recommends that the recommendations related to improving reporting and communications by all regulatory bodies including Murray Darling Basin Authority, Commonwealth Environmental Water Holder, Department of Agriculture and Water Resources and Basin States from the 2019 'Basin Plan Monitoring, Evaluation and Reporting Capability Assessment' should be implemented. - 3c) RAMJO recommends a comprehensive review and implementation of an enhanced flow allocation for Indigenous cultural purposes that reflects the needs of these communities. - 3d) The ongoing reduction in the capacity of the Barmah Choke to deliver downstream requirements for agriculture and the environment make it an urgent threat to water delivery.
+RAMJO recommends the highest priority be given to action being undertaken to effectively resolve the deteriorating condition of the Barmah Choke, given the consequences of failing to do so. - 3e) RAMJO recommends that proposed voluntary buybacks to reclaim an additional 450GL/y (26 GL/y has been recovered) of water for environmental use not produced through efficiency measures, be removed. - 3f) RAMJO recommends that the MDBA, Commonwealth and State governments consider the various alternatives to buybacks that can be more effective in achieving long-term efficient water use, without disrupting local economies.

-The RAMJO Water Security Sub-Committee has considered the following concepts and options which might address key elements of Environmental Flows that are sub-optimal as they relate to our communities and industries.
+The RAMJO Water Security Sub-Committee have considered the following concepts and options which might address key elements of the Environmental and Cultural Flows that are sub-optimal as they relate to our communities and industries.